 - Use keywords to your advantage – Your blog posts must incorporate keywords to capitalize on SEO.
 Conduct keyword research to ensure you are using phrases that are clear, concise and search friendly.
 Doing so has the potential to increase your search engine rankings on websites like Google, which can drive more traffic to your blog and ensure that your content is seen by the right audience.

 - Organize information carefully – Many readers will skim your blog posts.
 Underlined subheadings and bulleted lists make skimming easier, as readers can quickly scan and understand the main points and takeaways.

 Launching a corporate blog offers numerous benefits, including enhancing organic search, building your reputation as a thought leader and allowing your company to showcase its core values and personality.
 With the above best practices in place, your blog will soon be a go-to resource for your prospects and customers, helping to strengthen loyalty among your target audience, drive leads and conversions and differentiate your business from its competitors.

 Set your B2B brand apart through blogging.
 Contact us to execute the above best practices to enhance thought leadership and SEO.

-Jess Messenger is an Account Director in Mulberry’s Chicago office and enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.
+Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
+She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.